Diversity in the Playroom: Our Favorite Diverse Toys - Baby Chick

 Buy Here

 I also love Everywhere Babies by Susan Meyers.
 Young children love to look at other young children.
-This beautifully illustrated book is full of babies and toddlers of all races and ethnicities.
+This beautifully illustrated book features babies and toddlers of all races and ethnicities.
 It reads like a poem, making it perfect for young children to listen to again and again.

 Diversity in the Playroom: Our Favorite Diverse Toys